mm318/zero-graphics/README.md

 ![Application workflow](documentation/app_flow.svg)

-The separation between _application init_ and _graphics init_ is relevant for Android apps which will destroy their window when you send it into the background and will recreate it when it is selected again.
-This means that all GPU content will be lost then and must be restored.

-Your application state will not be destroyed, so the rendering can render the same data as before.
+The separation between _application init_ and _graphics init_ is so that your application state will not be destroyed, so the rendering can render the same data as before.

 ### Architecture

 `zero-graphics` follows a somewhat unusual architecture for Zig applications.
 Your applications is a _package_ that will be consumed by a `zero-graphics` host.
 This host is implementing the "main loop" and will invoke both `update` and `render` periodically.
 It will also initialize and open the window and pump events.

-This design allows `zero-graphics` to run on several different platforms, including most desktop PCs, Android and even web browsers via WebAssembly.
+This design allows `zero-graphics` to run on several different platforms, including WebAssembly.

 You can check out the [Sdk.zig](Sdk.zig) file to find out how a application is built.